Ankan002/ymca-dsa-3rd-sem/readme.md

 cd ymca-dsa-3rd-sem
 ```

-- Finally you are good to run any file using the following command:
+- Finally, you are good to run any file using the following command:

 Windows